 Two: One Time or Occassional Income

 Must HUD programs have special rules that they will not count money that is “Temporary, non-recurring, or sporadic”.
 For example, if someone is giving you money every month, that would count as income and your rent will be higher.
 But if you inherit a bunch of money at once or if someone gives you a gift from time to time, this won’t count as income.

 HUD doesn’t define what “sporadic” or “temporary” means, but some housing programs have created a definition in their administrative plan.

 Your Housing Authority will automatically lower the amount of rent you pay if you have dependents (works out to about $10 per month per dependent).
 You also get a deduction if you are disabled (again, $10).

 Four: Medical Expenses

-If you are disabled, you can deduct medical expenses from rent calculations.
+If you are disabled or elderly, you can deduct medical expenses from rent calculations.
 Here’s How to Document Medical Expenses